LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W08-D1-WebPage-io.md

   }
   ```

 - Event handlers that write something to the document (web page) need to have a target element.
+In this example, it's the paragraph, "p".

   ```javascript
   function doSomething() {